Our sustainability goal

 Environmental Choice is New Zealand’s Ecolabelling Programme and provides a credible and independent guide for people who want to purchase and use products that are proven better for the environment.
 Handee has proudly carried the ECNZ certificate on packs since 2005.

 We continuously review our practices to ensure we are adopting the most sustainable packaging solutions.
 We are reliant on packaging to enable us to deliver high quality products to our customers and therefore we are committed to work towards 100% recyclability of our packaging by 2025.
+Handee paper towel is taking key steps to reduce the environmental impact of our packaging.

-Read more below to understand the environmental impact of Handee throughout its entire lifecycle from cradle to grave.
+Read below to understand the environmental impact of Handee throughout its entire lifecycle from cradle to grave.

 Handee Paper Towel Lifecycle